 Section 3.
 Officers

-c.
-Immediate Past President – The Immediate Past President will perform the duties of President at any meeting the President and the President-Elect are unable to attend.
+C. Immediate Past President – The Immediate Past President will perform the duties of President at any meeting the President and the President-Elect are unable to attend.
 The President will automatically succeed to the office of Immediate Past President.
 The Immediate Past President is an ex-officio member.
 The Immediate Past President will serve as the PANC Communications Officer for a 2-year term.
 If the Immediate Past President is unable to fulfill these duties, the Steering Committee will designate a replacement.

 Section 4.
 Election of Officers and Term of Office